 Do also keep in mind that leaving an eating disorder untreated can similarly be dangerous–eating disorders have the highest mortality rate of any mental illness.
 Your health and wellbeing are ultimately of paramount importance, which may mean that the benefit to your entering a residential treatment facility outweigh the risks of potentially being exposed to or contracting COVID-19.

-How are Treatment Centers Responding to COVID-19?
+How are treatment centers responding to COVID-19?

 If you have decided that a residential treatment program is the correct path to follow, then the next step is to decide which center to choose.
 One way to do this is to evaluate how each residential treatment center is responding to COVID-19.

-Outside of the way a center is responding to COVID-19, there are more methods you can use to pick which center is right for you or your loved one.
+Outside of the way a center is responding to COVID-19, there are more methods you can use to decide which center is right for you or your loved one.
 If you can’t travel to the center to find out more, other ways to obtain information include:

 - Reading about the programming – Finding out what structure and techniques a center uses will give insight into if the treatment center is right for you.

 Whether you enter a residential treatment center or decide to do outpatient teletherapy, remember that the most important thing is finding the right treatment option for you or your loved one.
-You can request an eating disorder Level of Care Assessment by calling Seeds of Hope at (610) 644-6464 or visit our admissions page.
+You can request an eating disorder level of care assessment by calling Seeds of Hope at (610) 644-6464 or visit our admissions page.
 We will help you determine whether outpatient or residential care is required.